The Rise of In-Housing

 By William A. Lederer, Chairman and CEO, iSOCRATES

-In-housing – when you bring your media and marketing efforts in-house as opposed to outsourcing them – has been on the rise recently, especially in the realm of programmatic marketing.
+In-housing bringing your media and marketing efforts in-house as opposed to outsourcing them has been on the rise recently.
+This has been especially true in the realm of MADTech marketing where, a few years ago, a number of prominent marketers accused agencies and tech partners of unscrupulous MADTech marketing practices and wasted spend, prompting an FBI investigation.

-Programmatic marketing accounts for more than 80% of the digital ad spend nationally, yet a study by Advertiser Perceptions reported that advertisers with programmatic budgets over $20 million estimated that a staggering 37% of that ad spend is wasted.
+MADTech marketing accounts for more than 80% of the digital ad spend nationally.
+Yet, a study by Advertiser Perceptions reported that advertisers with MADTech budgets over $20 million estimated that a staggering 37% of that ad spend is wasted.

-- In 2016, The Association of National Advertisers (ANA) commissioned a report, performed by K2 Intelligence, that revealed pervasive sketchy “black box” media-buying practices such as accepting rebates from media vendors and not passing the savings on to clients.
+- In 2016, The Association of National Advertisers (ANA) commissioned a report, performed by K2 Intelligence, that revealed widespread use by agencies of sketchy “black box” media-buying practices such as accepting rebates from media vendors and not passing the savings on to clients.

-- In January 2017, the Chief Brand Officer for Procter & Gamble, Marc Pritchard, gave a scathing and widely publicized speech at the Interactive Advertising Bureau’s (IAB) Annual Leadership Meeting, warning companies that outsourced their programmatic advertising that their agencies’ and technology partners’ activities were “murky, non-transparent and even fraudulent”
+- In January 2017, the Chief Brand Officer for Procter & Gamble, Marc Pritchard, gave a scathing and widely publicized speech at the Interactive Advertising Bureau’s (IAB) Annual Leadership Meeting, warning companies that the activities of many agencies’ and technology partners’ were “murky, non-transparent and even fraudulent.”

-- Finally, another likely driver of the shift is Bayer, which decided in 2018 it was going to move their programmatic initiative entirely in-house.
-According to Paul Gelb, head of programmatic and social at Bayer, the move saved the organization a whopping $10 million in programmatic buying costs within the first six weeks.
-That caused a lot of businesses to take notice.
+- Finally, another likely driver of the shift is Bayer, which decided in 2018 it was going to move their MADTech initiative entirely in-house.
+According to Paul Gelb, head of MADTech and social at Bayer, the move saved the organization a whopping $10 million in MADTech buying costs within the first six weeks.
+That savings caused a lot of businesses to take notice.

-Bayer’s in-housing initiative has proved so successful that they have decided to move all their digital media buying, programmatic, search and digital analytics in-house by 2020.
+Bayer’s in-housing initiative has proved so successful that they have decided to move all their digital media buying, MADTech, search and digital analytics in-house by 2020.

 Challenges of In-Housing